nicobailon/mcp-gemini-server/README.md

 * **Stateful Chat:** Manages conversational context across multiple turns (`gemini_startChat`, `gemini_sendMessage`, `gemini_sendFunctionResult`) with support for system instructions, tools, and cached content.
 * **File Handling:** Upload, list, retrieve, and delete files using the Gemini API with enhanced path security.
 * **Caching:** Create, list, retrieve, update, and delete cached content to optimize prompts with support for tools and tool configurations.
 * **Image Generation:** Generate images from text prompts using Gemini 2.0 Flash Experimental (`gemini_generateImage`) with control over resolution, number of images, and negative prompts.
-Also supports Imagen 3 models for high-quality dedicated image generation.
+Also supports the latest Imagen 3.1 model for high-quality dedicated image generation with advanced style controls.
 Note that Gemini 2.5 models (Flash and Pro) do not currently support image generation.
 * **Object Detection:** Detect objects in images and return bounding box coordinates (`gemini_objectDetection`) with custom prompt additions and output format options.
 * **Visual Content Understanding:** Extract information from charts, diagrams, and other visual content (`gemini_contentUnderstanding`) with structured output options.
 * **Audio Transcription:** Transcribe audio files with optional timestamps and multilingual support (`gemini_audioTranscription`) for both small and large files.